french-cherian/french-cherian.github.io/2-usa.md

 There isn't cell or wi-fi at the dam where the wedding ceremony will be held.
 The main lodge, restaurants, event hall/sundeck area, pitstop and general store all have Wi-Fi and Verizon hotspots.
 There is Wi-Fi in some of the cabins and they are working to expand it to include more cabins.
 You will receive the Wi-Fi password at check-in.

 We will have a bonfire on _both_ nights!
 Come prepared with clothes you can get smoky in.

+If you haven't let us know of any dietary restrictions, please [email us](mailto:french@cherian.net).

 ### activities